KintsugiUwU/jellyfin-samsung-orsay-os/README.md

 For windows:
 - Install "Internet Information Services" (IIS) available in Windows additionnal softwares
+- Open a powershell, type ipconfig
+- Write down the local IP of your machine (xxx.xxx.xxx.xxx) as you will need it during the install procedure as the ">Local app store's IP address"
-- Download the jellyfin.xxx.zip and widdgetlist.xml
+- Download the jellyfin.xxx.zip and widgetlist.xml
-- Copy widdgetlist.xml at the root of the folder: "c:\inetpub\wwwroot"
+- Copy widgetlist.xml at the root of the folder: "c:\inetpub\wwwroot"
-- Copy jellyfin.xxx.zip in a new subfolder named Widget: "c:\inetpub\wwwroot\Widgets"
+- Copy jellyfin.xxx.zip in a new subfolder named Widgets: "c:\inetpub\wwwroot\Widgets"
+- Modify the widgetlist.xml file and change the IP address to your Local IP address <download>http://192.168.1.26/Widgets/Jellyfin_2.2.6_Europe_20230928.zip</download> to <download>http://LocalIPaddress/Widgets/Jellyfin_2.2.6_Europe_20230928.zip</download>
 - Make sure files are available, open a web browser and type: http://localhost/widgetlist.xml
-- Once everything is in place open a powershell, type ipconfig
-- Write down the local IP of your machine (192.168.xxx.xxx) as you will need it during the install procedure as the "Server's IP address"

 ------------------
 Post-Install notes